cryptobook/Errata/README.md

 p.
 14, Example 1.24 (3).
 Add the following line before the SageMath commands:
 `from sage.crypto.boolean_function import BooleanFunction`

 p.
 15, SageMath code in Example 1.26.
-Starting from version 9.0, SageMath is running on top of Python 3 and the behavior of print has changed.
+Starting from version 9.0, SageMath is running on top of Python 3, where the behavior of `print` has changed.
 Basically, you need to add parentheses, and for example write `print(n)` instead of `print n`.
 This applies to several code examples in this book.
 `print(binomial(15,n), end=" ")`

 p.
 50, First line: addition is done modulo 2<sup>l</sup>.